tkchafin/autostreamtree/README.md

 For convenience, a number of options are built-in, which can be selected using the `-d,--dist` argument:
 ```
-    -d,--dist       : Use which metric of distance?
-Options are:
+    -d, --dist      : Use which metric of distance?
+Options:
         Substitution models (individual-based):
           PDIST     : Uncorrected p-distances [# Differences / Length]
           JC69      : [default] Jukes-Cantor (1969) corrected p-distances